-The script was written by a legend in Hollywood, John Hughes.
-In the eighties he single handedly reinvented the teen angst flick with movies like ‘The Breakfast Club’, ‘Pretty in Pink’ and ‘Sixteen Candles’.
-This screenplay was part of his transition to family faire that continues to this day although now he uses a pseudonym of Edmond Dantes.
-Under this name he created another long lived family franchises the ‘Beethoven’ flicks.
-You might think that a story about a child left to fend for himself alone in the family home would be frightening for kids but this is such a well constructed comedy that it comes across as nothing but fun.
-There is a turning point in the film where Kevin (Culkin) realizes that his family not only wasn’t bad but he misses and needs them.
+A legend wrote the script in Hollywood, John Hughes.
+In the eighties, he single-handedly reinvented the teen angst flick with movies like ‘The Breakfast Club,’ ‘Pretty in Pink’ and ‘Sixteen Candles.’
+This screenplay was part of his transition to family fare that continues to this day although now he uses a pseudonym of Edmond Dantes.
+Under this name, he created another long-lived family franchises the ‘Beethoven’ flicks.
+You might think that a story about a child left to fend for himself alone in the family home would be frightening for kids, but this is such a well-constructed comedy that it comes across as nothing but fun.
+There is a turning point in the film where Kevin (Culkin) realizes that his family,y not only wasn’t bad, but he misses and needs them.
 Adding to the tension that drives the humor is a pair of burglars intent on robbing the homes in Kevin’s neighborhood, including his.
-This potential source of danger is turned into slapstick thanks to the well crafted script by Hughes.
-The thieves are so inept and outright stupid that you rapidly begin to believe that two grown men could be outplayed, out maneuvered and out played by a resourceful child.
-There is also a good deal of remorse shown with the parents especially the mother once she comes to the realization that her youngest child is home alone thousands of miles away.
+This potential source of danger is to,turned into slapstick thanks to the well-crafted script by Hughes.
+The thieves are so inept and outright stupid that you rapidly begin to believe that two grown men could be outplayed, outmaneuvered and outplayed by a resourceful child.
+There is also a good deal of remorse shown with the parents especially the mother once she realizes that her youngest child is home alone, thousands of miles away.
 This provides the right touch of reality and drama to highlight the comedy.

 Directing this movie was Chris Columbus.
-He is one of the best known directors of his generation.
-This was only his third film coming in after the lesser known comedies ‘Adventures in Babysitting’ and ‘Heartbreak Hotel’.
+He is one of the best-known directors of his generation.
+This was only his third film coming in after the lesser known comedies ‘Adventures in Babysitting’ and ‘Heartbreak Hotel.’
 He also went on to several other notable comedies as well as the film adaptation of ‘Rent’ and the first two movies in the wildly successful ‘Harry Potter’ series of films.
-Here his challenge was to create a movie based on the most implausible set of circumstances possible.
-He had to make the audience forget about the basically heinous act of child abandonment and concentrate on the adventures young Kevin is experiencing.
-Of course the silliness of the humor here takes over providing the necessary humor.
+Here his challenge was, to create a movie based on the most implausible set of circumstances possible.
+He had to make the audience forget about the heinous act of child abandonment and concentrate on the adventures young Kevin is experiencing.
+Of course, the silliness of the humor here takes over providing the necessary humor.
 Columbus paces the film perfectly.
 Kevin is faced with one problem or difficulty after another and has to come up with some way out of it.
-Naturally the solutions are all from the perspective of a child.
+Naturally, the solutions are all from the perspective of a child.
 The film is best known for the Rube Goldberg like booby traps that Kevin sets for the bad guys.
 Paint cans fly down hitting the crooks in the face.
 Kevin constructs an elaborate set of robes and objects to make it seem that people are in the house.
-The abuse that the criminals take would actually kill a real person but that is part of the fun.
+The abuse that the criminals take would kill a real person, but that is part of the fun.
 There is nothing like physical abuse to make for a family holiday flick.

-Even though there is some flaws here this movie is a classic.
+Even though there are some flaws here, this movie is a classic.
 It is one of the few flicks with Joe Pesci where his language is fit for a family film.
 This Blu-ray release is the best presentation of the movie ever.
-The 1080p video is excellent and accompanied by a DTS HD lossless audio that provides an amazing sound stage.
+The 1080p video is excellent and accompanied by a DTS HD lossless audio that provides an amazing soundstage.
 There are also a nice set of extras to add to the fun.
 This is one that will be enjoyed by all for a long time.